Can you spot a retirement myth when you see one? With so much information being thrown around out there, it can be hard to separate fact from fiction.

 Myth #3: I’ll Work Through Retirement

-- Step 1: Get long-term care insurance the day you turn 60.
-It’s not a fun birthday gift, but you’ll reap the rewards if you or your spouse need long-term care.
+Step 1: Get long-term care insurance day you turn 60.
+It’s not a fun birthday gift, but you’ll reap the rewards if you or your spouse ever need this service.

 Myth #5: It’s Too Late for Me to Save for Retirement

-Truth: No matter how close you are to retirement you still have the opportunity to grow your retirement savings.
+I hear this myth all the time.
+Here’s the truth: No matter how close you are to retiring, you still have time to grow your retirement savings.

 Let’s say you turn 40 this year and bring home around $4,000 a month.
-By investing 15% of your income until you retire, you could retire with a nest egg worth $959,000.
+By investing 15% of your income until you retire, you could end up with a nest egg worth close to $1.2 million.

-No matter how old you are, you can still do something.
-So don’t waste another minute!
-The more time your money has to grow, the more compound growth will work in your favor.
+No matter how old you are or how much you’ve saved so far, you can still do something.
+Don’t waste another minute!
+The more time your money has to grow, the more compound growth can work in your favor.

 Myth #6: I Can Do It on My Own

-When you go it alone, emotions have a way of driving your decisions, causing you to jump in and out of the market when it fluctuates.
+When you go it alone, emotions can get the best of you and cause you to jump in and out of the market when it goes up or down.
 But trying to time the market only costs you in the end.
-A pro can help you focus on the long-term and ride out the waves so you reach your retirement goals.
+A pro can help you focus on the long term.

 Looking for a pro near you?
-We can help!
-Connect with an investing professional today!
+With our SmartVestor program, you can connect with a qualified investment professional today.